The expectations game hounds Democrats as they try to deliver their vast agenda

 “My own belief is that $3.5 trillion is already a major compromise,” Sanders told reporters last week.

-Meanwhile, Sen. Tim Kaine (D-Va.), a Budget Committee member who was among those who brokered the $3.5 trillion figure, said the panel’s accord was simply “setting the stage” for further negotiations.
+Meanwhile, Sen. Tim Kaine (D-Va.), a Senate Budget Committee member who was among those who brokered the $3.5 trillion figure, said the panel’s accord was simply “setting the stage” for further negotiations.

 Those who took the $3.5 trillion figure seriously as a final top line, Kaine said, “should know the Senate better than that.”

+Addressing reporters on Tuesday, Schumer pledged a deal would be struck but acknowledged there would be some hard feelings: “Just about everyone will be disappointed in some things.
+Just about everyone will be pleased with some things.
+But we will get it done.”

-What has been doubly frustrating on the left is that the party has shifted unmistakably since 2009 and 2010, when Democrats last had unified control of the White House, House and Senate.
+What has been doubly frustrating on the left is that the party has shifted unmistakably since 2009 and 2010, when Democrats last had unified control of the White House, the House and the Senate.
 Then, a significant rump of dozens of conservatives and moderates forced major revisions to the Affordable Care Act, including the elimination of a government-run “public option” that would compete with private insurers.

 Now, that brand of Democrat is mostly extinct on Capitol Hill, and even most self-identified moderates say that they are ready to pass some sort of legislation tackling tax rates, climate change, health care, as well as aid to children, students and the elderly.